Extending Layout Inspector

 describes CKComponent

 objects.
-These descriptors have necessary callbacks which is used to expose its children and data associated with the object they describe.
-See SKNodeDescriptor for the full available API.
+These descriptors have necessary callbacks that are used to expose its children and data associated with the object they describe.

 SKNodeDescriptor